JeffHing/angular-test-context/README.md

 is encapsulated within the Page Object.
 * Since the implementation is encapsulated within the Page Object, tests have the potential to be portable across different frameworks - preserving your investment in tests.
-Instead of changing your tests for each framework, you would create a different Page Object for each framework.
+Instead of changing your tests for each framework, create a different Page Object for each framework.

 ### Calculator Unit Tests